 You need to do this within 14 days.
 If your registration with us is cancelled, you can no longer issue receipts for Child Care Benefit purposes from that date.
 You must tell the families you provide care to, that:

-- as you are no longer a registered carer with us, they cannot claim Child Care Benefit for registered care for any care you provide from the date of cancellation, and
+- as you're no longer a registered carer with us, they can't claim Child Care Benefit for registered care for any care you provide from the date of cancellation, and

 - they can still claim Child Care Benefit for registered care for periods up to the date your registered carer status was cancelled